This blog may contain affiliate links. Read our disclosure policy for more info.

 Tapas: Tapas is another fancy seafood restaurant that, in my opinion, serves the best tuna ever!
-It is covered is a sesame seed crust and wow, it’s delicious!
+It is covered in a sesame seed crust and wow, it’s delicious!

 Restaurante Oca Toca: Oca Toca is actually a hotel restaurant so I was a little nervous about trying it.
 However, the food was so good!
-This place is a little pricey in comparison to the rest of the town though and meals here cost around R$50.
+This place is a little pricey in comparison to the rest of the town though and meals here cost around $50 BRL ($9.27 USD).

 These restaurants were just my personal favorites but there are so many around Pipa.
 One thing is for sure though, trying seafood is one of those “must-do” things to do in Pipa!